-The General Fund actual expenditures for the year were \$1,058,296, under the final budget of \$1,282,635.
-The General Fund also transferred a total of \$828,121 to the Debt Service, Capital Replacement, and the Waterworks and Sewerage Funds.
-All of the expenditure functions' actual expenditures were under the budgeted expenditures.
+The General Fund actual expenditures for the year were \$1,382,787, over the final budget of \$1,334,830.
+The General Fund also transferred a total of \$371,427 to the Debt Service and Capital Replacement Funds.
+The general government expenditure function actual expenditures were over the budgeted expenditures by \$45,986 mainly due to computer system needed repairs and updates earlier than expected.
+The server replacement was scheduled for FY2020 budget year.